Let's see how we can use regular expressions to find similar character combinations.

 grow grey

-In this case, the regular expression mechanism, whose job is to match things, works much more efficiently with character classes, especially single classes.
+In this case, the regular expression mechanism, which job is to match things, works much more efficiently with character classes, especially single classes.

 The Hexlet support team or other students will answer you.